 You can organize your folders and sheets in whatever way you like.
 For example, each form can submit files to its own folder, or you can set things up so that all of your Formotus forms will submit to the same folder.
 In a similar way, you can set things up so that the data from each Formotus form submits to a unique spreadsheet, or you can configure your settings so that all of the data from all of your forms submit to a single spreadsheet.
 Set up your Google account any way you choose, as long as you are able to provide a "can edit" link to each folder or sheet.

-Below is an example of how you might organize your files on Google Drive:
+Below is an example of how you might organize your files in Google Drive:

 In this example, you will create one folder named Formotus to contain everything Formotus related.
-Inside that folder, you create one Google spreadsheet (here Formotus Data Sheets) to aggregate all your form data, and one folder (here Formotus Forms) to contain all your submitted files.
+Inside that folder, you create one Google spreadsheet (here Expense Report) to aggregate all your form data, and one folder (here Forms) to contain all your submitted files.

 Step 2: Configure your data connection in your Formotus form

 Open the Formotus form you've created.
 (Note: This data connection is not available for uploaded InfoPath forms.)

 Important: You should not set up this data connection until all the fields in your form are finalized.
 Adding, deleting or renaming data fields after the data connection is created can cause issues with the way you have set up your Google account.